Jerry Lewis: Activism

 After meeting with Paul Cohen, founder of the Muscular Dystrophy Association (MDA), Lewis and Martin made their first appeal in early December 1951 on the finale of The Colgate Comedy Hour, followed by another in 1952.
 Lewis fought Rocky Marciano in a boxing bout for MDA's fund drive in 1954.
-In 1956, the duo hosted MDA's first telethon from June 29 to June 30, until the end of their comedy act on July 25 and Lewis becoming MDA's national chairman soon after.
+In 1956, the duo hosted MDA's first telethon from June 29 to 30, until the end of their comedy act on July 25 and Lewis becoming MDA's national chairman soon after.
 Two Thanksgiving specials were helmed in 1957 and 1959.

 The Jerry Lewis MDA Labor Day Telethon made its premiere in late 1966.
-Since its first broadcast on one station that year, the annual telethon aired live every Labor Day weekend for 44 years over five decades, originating from different locations including New York, Las Vegas, Hollywood and Chicago, becoming the most watched and most successful fundraising event in the history of television.
+Since its first broadcast on one station that year, the annual telethon would air live every Labor Day weekend for 44 years over five decades, originating from different locations including New York, Las Vegas, Hollywood and Chicago, becoming the most watched and most successful fundraising event in the history of television.

 The telethon (a portmanteau of television and marathon) was the first to: raise over $1 million, in 1966; be shown entirely in color, in 1967; become a networked telethon, in 1968; go coast-to-coast, in 1970; be seen outside the continental U.S., in 1972.
 It raised the largest sum ever in a single event for humanitarian purposes, in 1974; had the greatest amount ever pledged to a televised charitable event, in 1980 (from the Guinness Book of World Records); was the first to be seen by 100 million people, in 1985; celebrated its 25th anniversary, in 1990; saw its highest pledge in history, in 1992; and was the first seen worldwide via internet simulcast, in 1998.